PGP : Java Glossary

 After you import someone’s public key you must sign it with your private key, to indicate you consider it valid.
 You can then adjust the trust level you feel about public keys that person has validated.
 There is no central authentication agency.
 It all works by a peer to peer web of trust.
 There is a central registry like a phone book of email addresses and public keys, but there is no guarantee that any of its information is valid.

-Once you declare my public key as trustworthy, then you can send me encrypted email, and you can verify if any digitally signed mail from me really came from me.
+Once you declare my public key as trustworthy, then you can send me encrypted email and you can verify if any digitally signed mail from me really came from me.

 If you just want to send me PGP-signed mail, you don’t even have to do that much.

 You importing my public key, however, is not sufficient to let me send you encrypted email.
 (I need your public key for that.)
 It won’t let me verify that email from you really came from you.
 (I need your public key for that.)
-Of course we both need some sort of PGP software installed on our machines.
+Of course, we both need some sort of PGP software installed on our machines.

 There is also a feature you can register a third party with the right to revoke your key in case you lose your private key or forget your passphrase.
 However, it is too late to do that once you lose you key or passphrase.
 If you lose your private key, mail continues to arrive encrypted with your old key and databases persist in handing out the obsolete key.
 All you can do is publicly ask people to use the new key and email address and stop using the old ones.
-(How do I know this?…)
+(How do I know this?…) In Thunderbird Enigmail, you can create a revoke certificate you can later use if you lose your keys to revoke the certificate.

 Where to Get PGP

-You can download a simple PGP 8.0 suite free from PGPI.org.
-Unfortunately it does not work on Vista.
+You can download a simple PGP 8.0 suite free from

 All that is left of the original Network Associates (bought out by McAfee) PGP website are products with prices so high they won’t even post them.
 You have to request a formal price quotation.
 These are clearly not aimed at personal users.

 The freeware products are for non-commercial use.
 There are now a suite of reasonably priced commercial products at the PGP Store.
-For example a PC PGP 1 year licence is $80.00 USD The freeware editions don’t have integration into email.
+For example a PC (Personal Computer) PGP 1 year licence is $80.00 USD The freeware editions don’t have integration into email.
 The freeware version asks you to fill in a licence key.
 If you don’t, it turns off some features.
 If you do, it upgrades to the commercial version.

 The old, free Network Associates PGP version 7.0.3 works with Eudora email integration.